ShareFacebook Twitter AddThis

 how to make perfect fried eggs

-Seeing as we’re citing a French chef, let’s with Point’s preferred way of cooking an egg.
+Seeing as we’re citing a French chef, let’s start with Point’s preferred way of cooking an egg.
 It’s also the most complex, but it allows us to learn all about the secrets contained in a simple egg.
 First step: break one delicately over a plate.
 You’ll see a clear part (the white) and the yellow part (the yolk).
 These are the two edible parts, and are so different because the composition of each part is so diverse.

 In the case of the egg white, the denaturation makes the protein take a new shape and structure, trapping the water that surrounds it and transforming it into a kind of white, solid gel: it’s the cooked egg white that we’re already so familiar with.
-Denaturation is a simple process, but one that requires a constant control of the temperature: egg proteins begin to denaturize at 62°C. If you heat it slowly, they create a more orderly structure, with a compact, juicy white.
+Denaturation is a simple process, but one that requires constant temperature control: egg proteins begin to denaturise at 62°C. If you heat it slowly, they create a more orderly structure, with a compact, juicy white.
 If the temperature is too high, instead, you risk burning, which will make it hard and unpleasant.
 This is the one, great secret for a perfect fried egg: put a knob of butter into a pan and let it melt over low heat.
 Seeing as its hard to use a thermometer in a frying pan, you need to train your eye: the right moment to add the egg is just before the butter begins to bubble.

 At this point, let the egg white and yolk slide gently into the pan.
 The rule is that the yolk should be at the centre of the white, so use a wooden spoon or spatula to adjust its position.
 The proper temperature should ensure that the egg white begins to coagulate immediately: cooking time is between 4 and 6 minutes, after which the perfect consistency is reached – not too cooked because to do that you’d need to reach 68°C to completely solidify.
 While we wait, melt another knob of butter.
-When finished cooking, add salt, pepper and the melted better on top.
+When finished cooking, add salt, pepper and the melted butter on top.
 Adjust the salt at the end, otherwise you’ll slow the cooking time and could ruin the perfect coagulation of the egg white.

 How to make perfect soft-boiled eggs